 Valentine’s Day is a holiday typically associated with love, romance, flowers, chocolates and Valentine's day gifts.
 For some, it’s a holiday worthy of acknowledging while others prefer to ignore it.
 Celebrating this holiday in the office setting may seem a bit unusual, but it’s an excellent way to promote team culture and spirit.
 The traditions of Valentine's day stem from ancient England or French traditions.
 Valentine’s Day became a holiday at the end of the Fifth Century.
 It wasn’t until the Middle Ages that the holiday transitioned to a day about love.
 Today, more than one hundred and fourteen million cards are exchanged in celebration of the holiday, making it the second most popular cards-giving day next to Christmas.

-This year Valentine’s Day falls on a Thursday making it perfect for employee celebrations.
 Here are nine ideas that are easy and acceptable for the office environment:

 1. Spread The Love